alew3/Turso_iOS/README.md

 # Turso_iOS
-This is an XCode sample project to help build and run Turso's SQLite fork with vector search capabilities on the IPhone.
+This is an Xcode sample project to help build and run [Turso's SQLite](https://github.com/tursodatabase/) fork with vector search capabilities on the IPhone.

-It was created for this Medium Post: [From Frustration to Innovation: Building AI-Powered Vector Search on iPhone](https://medium.com/@alessandrocauduro/from-frustration-to-innovation-building-ai-powered-vector-search-on-iphone-996b1502f4aa).
+It was created for this Medium Post: [From Frustration to Innovation: Building AI-Powered Vector Search on iPhone](https://alessandrocauduro.medium.com/building-ai-powered-vector-search-on-iphone-996b1502f4aa).

-## How to build libsqlite3 for iOS
+## How to build libsqlite3 from Turso for iOS
 If you want to rebuild the **libsqlite3_*.dylib** with the latest versions, follow the instructions below.

 Make sure to have Xcode and command line tools installed